Makera

 Makera is the Kaduna South Local Government Area headquarters, a part of the city of Kaduna, the capital of Kaduna State in Northern Nigeria, Nigeria.
 The postal code of the area is 800.

 Population

-the area has an altitude of about 1092 feets or 332 meters and a population of about 9089.
+the area has an altitude of about 1,092 feet or 332 meters and a population of about 9,089.

 Average temperature

 The hot season lasts for 2.1 months, from February 19 to April 21, with an average daily high temperature above 92°F. The hottest month of the year in Makera is April, with an average high of 93°F and low of 71°F.

 The cool season lasts for 3.4 months, from June 24 to October 6, with an average daily high temperature below 84°F. The coldest month of the year in Makera is December, with an average low of 56°F and high of 85°F.

 Economic activities

 Over the years, the Nigeria Breweries Plc engaged the youth and the women to increase the economic activities of Makera.